Table of Contents

 6. Analytics and data-driven decision-making

-The ability to understand basic statistics and analyses, interpret reports, perform drill-downs, assess and use analyses for decision-making, and communicate findings to non-HR audiences are mandatory skills.
-Further awareness of the data that is available in various HR and business systems (e.g., enterprise resource planning (ERP), vendor management (VMS), and financial planning and analysis (FP&A), are advanced HR skills that enable the requesting or conducting of integrated HR and business analyses that can illuminate the impact of HR practices on business results.
-Leading practice supports using evidence-based HR (EBHR) as a methodology for better leveraging available data, observations, and facts from internal and external sources.
+The ability to understand basic statistics and analyses, interpret reports, perform drill-downs, assess and use analyses for decision-making, and communicate findings to non-HR audiences is mandatory.
+Further awareness of the data that is available in various HR and business systems (e.g., enterprise resource planning (ERP), vendor management (VMS), and financial planning and analysis (FP&A)) are advanced HR skills that enable the requesting or conducting of integrated HR and business analyses that can illuminate the impact of HR practices on business results.
+Leading practice supports the use of evidence-based HR (EBHR) as a methodology to better leverage available data, observations, and facts from internal and external sources.

 7. Change management

-The preponderance of technological, social, and even political changes emphasizes the need for solid and disciplined approaches to gain acceptance, alignment, and adoption of new enterprise processes, programs, practices, and platforms.
+The preponderance of technological, social, and even political changes underscores the need for robust, disciplined approaches to gain acceptance, alignment, and adoption of new enterprise processes, programs, practices, and platforms.
 Change management skills have never been more crucial for any HR team member involved in introducing (or supporting) new work methods, talent practices, technologies, and upskilling requirements.
-The challenges include alterations to work schedules and location requirements, adoption of AI-related technologies, expanding and condensing DE&I programs and teams, pressure on corporate social advocacy, and increasing talent shortages and resignation rates.
-Employees and leaders need structured and well-considered ideas and guidance to understand and manage these in ways consistent with the company's purpose, mission, and values.
+The challenges include changes to work schedules and location requirements, adoption of AI-related technologies, expansion and consolidation of DE&I programs and teams, pressure on corporate social advocacy, and increased talent shortages and resignation rates.
+Employees and leaders need structured, well-considered ideas and guidance to understand and manage these in ways that are consistent with the company's purpose, mission, and values.

 8. Collaboration

 All HR professionals must have the skills to work with and through others.
 Business impact comes through joint efforts with HR peers, business leaders, and their teams.
 Skills related to group facilitation, improving team (and interpersonal) effectiveness, networking across the enterprise, and project participation and management enable the few (HR) to achieve more through and with (the many) others.
 Robust organizational issue resolutions come when HRBPs share business challenges with COEs, CHROs work with C-Suite peers, HR Shared Services teams collaborate with IT, and L&D professionals coordinate efforts with underperforming teams.
-Advanced HR skills include team formation, conflict management, coaching and consulting, project management, root cause analysis, and team solution identification, all associated with great collaboration.
+Advanced HR skills include team formation, conflict management, coaching and consulting, project management, root cause analysis, and team solution identification, all of which require strong collaboration.

 9. Risk management

 Awareness of external forces that can impact operations and act as barriers to goal achievement is a newer but no less critical skill set for HR professionals.
 Issues related to environmental, regulatory, public health, and competitive risks may not be widely understood or acknowledged by leadership at multiple levels of an organization.
-The abilities to conduct an objective data- and fact-based evaluation, develop a meaningful and trustworthy analysis and business case, create a compelling and understandable narrative, and communicate the outputs convincingly have emerged as advanced HR skills.
-Emotional intelligence plays into this, as deepening political, social, and geographical biases have found their way from the public to corporate spheres, and many of the issues (such as climate change and public health) have become divisive issues that require sensitive handling.
+The ability to conduct an objective data- and fact-based evaluation, develop a meaningful and trustworthy analysis and business case, create a compelling and understandable narrative, and communicate the outputs convincingly has emerged as an advanced HR skill.
+Emotional intelligence plays a role in this, as deepening political, social, and geographical biases have spread from the public to the corporate spheres, and many issues (such as climate change and public health) have become divisive and require sensitive handling.

 How HR professionals can develop these skills

 Skills need to be acquired, practiced, and updated as advances emerge.
-The notion of a certification, where annual CEUs (continuing education units) are required to retain the acknowledgment of merit, is consistent with this recommended approach.
-Certifications are excellent options as they may include learning hours and proctored or monitored testing demonstrating acquisition and the ability to apply the learning to simulated or real-life circumstances.
+The notion of certification, in which annual CEUs (continuing education units) are required to retain the acknowledgment of merit, is consistent with this recommended approach.
+Certifications are excellent options, as they may include learning hours and proctored or monitored testing that demonstrate acquisition and the ability to apply the learning to simulated or real-life circumstances.
 Leading practices in talent development remain the standard, including a continuous learning approach and mindset.
 Meaningful learning and development options for advanced HR skills include:

 - Formal learning — eLearning, publicly eLearning, publicly-available online courses (universities, Udemy, Coursera), professional association courses (SHRM, HRCI, ATD, WorldatWork, AMA, NHRA), university-based HR programs, or commercial providers (LinkedIn Learning, Oxford Home Study Centre).
 Certification programs are available in HR, Compensation, Benefits, Analytics, AI applications, Talent Development and L&D, Talent Acquisition, Talent Management, and HRIS.